 “Your brain is constantly trying to guess the future.
 Thoughts, feelings, imagination, dreams, anxieties.
 That entire inner narrative that runs all the time.
 It’s an attempt to make an accurate model of your universe, so you know what happens next.

 “There’s a practical reason for this.
 Your brain is much slower than you think it is.
 Much slower.
-If you had to rely on perceptions and reaction time to catch a ball, you’d be hit in the face before you noticed it’d been thrown.
+If you had to rely on perceptions and reaction time to catch a ball, you’d be hit in the face every time.
 Instead your brain shows you an imaginary world that’s its best guess of a few seconds in the future.
 This gives you enough time to react.
 Or, a few seconds to completely fuck your life when you guess the wrong future.
 It’s not a perfect system.

 “So, you’ve got thousands of models of the future.
 You work on them constantly.
 Daydreaming about being attacked.
 Planning arguments.
 Rejections.
 Guessing the end of people’s sentences.
 All so you can make life changing decisions completely on autopilot.
 It’s amazing.
 A hot mess, but amazing.